-Traditionally a Feldenkrais Professional Training Program takes four years to complete.
 With the increasing pace and challenge of the 21st century, the Feldenkrais Institute of Australia is offering an innovative option to maximise quality, whilst minimising expense and time away from work or home.
-The second South Eastern Australian (SEAUS 2) Training will offer one core module each calendar year in Melbourne.
-The remainder of the face to face content for each program year will be offered in each of Melbourne, and any other cities which have sufficient enrollments.
+The fifth South Eastern Australian (SEAUS 5) Training will offer most modules in small local hubs, simultaneously connected to the other hubs and the teaching Team leader.
+Hubs will be established in locations where there are sufficient numbers of students.
+Each year there will one whole group residential retreat.
 Between these modules, students will participate in ongoing learning comprising individual study, study groups and online discussions.
-There will be an optional fourth year as a transition to practice See Schedule for dates and details.
+See Schedule for dates and details.

 The program follows international guidelines and is approved by the Australian Feldenkrais Guild Inc. and accredited by the Australian Training and Accreditation Board (AusTAB).
 Upon successful completion of the program, graduates will be eligible for certification and membership of the Australian Feldenkrais Guild, or any other Feldenkrais Guild worldwide.

 After successful completion of the first half of the program you will be authorized to teach group Awareness Through Movement lessons, on a provisional basis.
+Students wishing to qualify as Awareness Through Movement Teacher will separate from the Practitioner group to compete their studies.
+This will require an additional 18 hours of online tutorial and completion of a reflective portfolio.
 You will be authorized to teach individual Functional Integration lessons after successful graduation from the full course.

 Applicants may apply to attend the program with a “personal use” stream.
 We offer this option in recognition that some people may wish to engage in the unique learning environment of a Feldenkrais Method program for personal development, without the aim of attaining Practitioner status.
 In these instances a personal learning contract and level of engagement, will be negotiated between the student and the Educational Director.